igweas/wedding/README.md

 2. Added your domain to authorized origins in Google Cloud Console
 3. Enabled the required APIs (Google Drive API, Google+ API)

-### Google Sign-in Popup Blocked or Redirect Issues
-If you encounter popup blocking or redirect errors:

-1. **Browser Configuration**:
-   - Allow pop-ups for your application domain (`http://localhost:5173`)
-   - Look for a pop-up blocker icon in your browser's address bar and allow pop-ups
-   - Temporarily disable ad-blockers or try a different browser (Chrome, Firefox, Safari)

-2. **Google Cloud Console Redirect URI Configuration**:
-   - Go to your Google Cloud Console project
-   - Navigate to 'APIs & Services' → 'Credentials'
-   - Edit your 'OAuth 2.0 Client IDs' (Web application type)
-   - Ensure `http://localhost:5173/` is listed under 'Authorized redirect URIs' (note the trailing slash)
-   - For production, add your production domain with trailing slash
-   - Save the changes

-3. **Restart Application**: After making changes in Google Cloud Console, restart your development server (`npm run dev`)

 ### Environment Variables Not Loading
 - Ensure your `.env` file is in the root directory (same level as `package.json`)
 - Environment variables must be prefixed with `VITE_` to be accessible in Vite